Wipeout 2048

-Wipeout 2048 preserves some technical aspects of its predecessor game Wipeout HD, including downloadable content (DLC), online multiplayer mode, and cross-platform play with PlayStation 3 owners running Wipeout HD.
-It received mainly positive reviews; critics said its graphics and visuals showcased the power of the then-new PlayStation Vita but criticised its long loading times and other technical problems.
+Wipeout 2048 received mainly positive reviews; critics said its graphics and visuals showcased the power of the then-new PlayStation Vita but criticised its long loading times and other technical problems.
 The game, together with Wipeout HD and its Fury expansion, was remastered for PlayStation 4 and released as Wipeout Omega Collection in 2017.

 Gameplay

 Wipeout 2048 is a racing game in which players pilot anti-gravity ships through a variety of scenarios.
-It is set primarily in 2048 and is a prequel to the first instalment of the Wipeout series; dedicated race tracks have not yet been built, and races are held on city streets.
-The single-player game progresses through the first three years of the Anti-Gravity Racing Championships (AGRC) in 2048, 2049, and 2050.
-The game includes four types of ships: speed ships, agility ships, fighters, and prototypes.
-Speed ships are lightweight, Formula 1-like vehicles that emphasise acceleration and momentum, and are primarily used for speed-oriented races such as time trials.
-Agility ships are similar to rally cars and have extra manoeuvrability and handling; fighter ships are heavily armoured craft that sacrifice speed for combat power.
+It is set primarily in 2048 and is a prequel to the first installment of the Wipeout series.
+Dedicated racetracks have not been built yet, so most races are held on the streets of the fictitious Nova State City.
+The single-player campaign progresses through the first three years of the Anti-Gravity Racing Championships (AGRC) in 2048, 2049, and 2050.
+The game includes four types of ships; speed, agility, fighter, and prototype.
+Speed-class ships typically have higher top speeds and good handling, but weak shields and weapon systems.
+Agility-class ships have sharp, responsive handling and decent combat capabilities, but aren't too fast.
+Fighter-class ships sacrifice top speed and handling for durability and firepower.
+Finally, Prototype ships take a statistic and exaggerate it to extreme levels.
+For example, the Pir-Hana prototype ship is extremely fast in a straight line but is incapable of steering (being reliant entirely on airbrakes) or slowing down.
+Each ship is owned by one of five racing teams, and each team has a specific statistic that their ships excel in regardless of ship class.